Principal bundles under reductive groups: Principal bundles under a groupoid

 \section{Principal bundles under a groupoid}

-In this section we consider the notion of principal bundle under a transitive affine groupoid.
-The transitive affine groupoids required for the applications later are those over an algebraically closed extension of a base field.
-It is again however technically convenient to work here over an arbirary base scheme.
+In this section we consider a notion of principal bundle under a transitive affine groupoid.
+We fix a base scheme $S$, and $X$ and $\overline{S}$ are schemes over $S$ whose structural morphisms are $fpqc$ covering.
+Pregroupoids and groupoids are in the category of schemes over $S$ unless otherwise indicated.

-Throughout this section, $S$ is a scheme, $X$ and $\overline{S}$ are schemes over $S$ with structural morphisms $fpqc$ covering, and $F$ is a transitive affine groupoid over $\overline{S}/S$.
+Let $F$ be a transitive affine groupoid over $\overline{S}$.
 By a \emph{right $F$\nd scheme over $X$} we mean a scheme $P$ over $X \times_S \overline{S}$ together with a structure of right $F$\nd scheme on $P$ such that the action

 is a morphism over $X$.
 A morphism of right $F$\nd schemes over $X$ is a morphism of right $F$\nd schemes which is a morphism over $X$.
-A right $F$\nd scheme over $X$ is the same as a right $F_X$\nd scheme.
-It is also the same as a right $F$\nd scheme equipped with a morphism of right $F$\nd schemes to the constant right $F$\nd scheme $X \times_S \overline{S}$ on $X$.
-Restriction to $F^\mathrm{diag}$ defines on any right $F$\nd scheme over $X$ an underlying structure of right $F^\mathrm{diag}$\nd scheme over $X \times_S \overline{S}$.
+A right $F$\nd scheme over $X$ is the same as a right $F_X$\nd scheme, with $F_X$ the transitive affine groupoid in schemes over $X$ with underlying groupoid $X \times_S F$ in schemes over $S$.
+Restriction to $F^\mathrm{diag}$ defines on any right $F$\nd scheme over $X$ an underlying structure of right $F^\mathrm{diag}$\nd scheme over $X \times_S \overline{S}$ in the category of schemes over $\overline{S}$.